TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 > [!NOTE]
-> This module *can* control *garage doors* and remote-control devices via simple *OOK*, however such simple tasks can be delegated to much simpler modules. *HC-12* is **much more capable** and serves as a fully programmable data transceiver with relatively **high RF power** - in fact, its strongest transmission modes **exceed the legal limits** in most countries, and you would have to be a **licensed radio amateur (HAM)** to operate this module at its maximum settings..
+> This module *can* control *garage doors* and remote-control devices via simple *OOK*, however such simple tasks should be left to much simpler modules. *HC-12* is **much more capable** and serves as a fully programmable data transceiver with relatively **high RF power** - in fact, its strongest transmission modes **exceed the legal limits** in most countries, and you would have to be a **licensed radio amateur (HAM)** to operate this module at its maximum settings..

 ## Overview
 This board uses its own microprocessor that takes care of all *receiving* and *sending* tasks.
 Controlling the board is very easy and does not add any overhead to your own microprocessor.